app-sre/rh-aws-saml-login/README.md

 - No configuration needed
 - Uses Kerberos authentication
 - Open the AWS web console for an account with the `--console` option
+- Assume a role with the `--assume-uid` option
 - Shell auto-completion (bash, zsh, and fish) including AWS account names
 - Integrates nicely with the [starship](https://starship.rs)